Gisele Bundchen Slips Into A Bikini From Candice Swanepoel In New Photo

 She revealed on the image that the bikini was a gift from Candice and also shared how much she loves the line her fellow lingerie model created.

 “Thank you @angelcandices for the beautiful @tropicofc bikini,” Gisele wrote in a white font on the photo, as she tagged both Candice and Tropic of C’s official Instagram accounts.
-She then added of the swim look, “I love it!”

 The latest look at the supermodel’s insane bikini body comes shortly after the Brazilian beauty treated fans to a throwback snap of her rocking a black two-piece just last week.